plussub/plussub/README.md

 ## Version
-Released chrome-extensions are tagged with git tags e.g:
+Released chrome-extensions are tagged with git tags <br>
+e.g: <br>

-Webstore +Sub version is 2.50.
+Webstore +Sub version is 2.50 .<br>

-This released version can be found with the git tag 2.50
+This released version can be found with the git tag 2.50 <br>